envynoiz/countimer/readme.md

 });
 ```
 ```
-// The timer add the init hours into minutes value 80:00"
+// The timer adds the initial hours into the minutes value 80:00"
 ```

-### Init values
+### Initial values
 You can start the timer with the desired hours, minutes and seconds.
 The countimer will start with the provided data.
 ```